abegalinov/backoffice-skeleton/README.md

 const app = new BackOfficeSkeleton();
 const getToken = app.getAuthTokenCallback();

-// and then in your service, in order to make an authorized request call the callback to get the authorization token;
+// and then in order to make an authorized request call the callback to get the authorization token:

 const authToken = getToken();
 ```